Category Archives: Baden Royals

 Hilda became Grand Duchess upon her husband’s accession in September 1907.
 A keen supporter of the arts, the Grand Duchess often visited museums and exhibitions and helped to promote the arts throughout Baden.
 She also promoted education and several schools were named in her honor.

-Hilda’s husband was deposed and forced to abdicate when the German Empire came to an end in November 1918.
+Hilda’s husband was deposed and forced to abdicate when the German Empire ended in November 1918.
 Upon news of the German Emperor’s abdication, riots broke out all over Germany.
 Hilda and her family managed to escape from Karlsruhe Palace despite a large mob who had gathered outside and made their way to Zwingenberg Castle before taking up residence at Langenstein Palace.
-The family was granted protection from the government, primarily because Hilda’s sister-in-law, Queen Victoria of Sweden, was with them.
-Soon the family was given permission to return to their home on the island of Mainau in Lake Constance in Baden-Württemberg, Germany.
+The family was granted protection from the government, primarily because Hilda’s sister-in-law Queen Victoria of Sweden was with them.
+Soon the family was permitted to return to their home on the island of Mainau in Lake Constance in Baden-Württemberg, Germany.
 Hilda was widowed in 1928 and spent the remainder of her life living quietly in Mainau and the surrounding areas.

 source: Wikipedia